mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 android update sdk --no-ui --all --filter $FILTER
 {% endhighlight %}

-This example installs Android SDK Tools, Platform tools, Build tools versions 20.0.0 and 19.0.1, as well as SDK Platform 19 and 20.
+This example installs _Android SDK Tools_, _Platform tools_, _Build tools_ versions _20.0.0_ and _19.0.1_, as well as _SDK Platform 19_ and _20_.
 Customize the list to your needs using proper identifiers.

 ### Answering the Prompts
 But it's not done yet.
-When installing or updated, you will have to accept license prompts.
-Each package can have it's won license requiring you to answer a prompt with "y".
+When installing or updating, you will have to accept license prompts.
+Each package can have it's own license requiring you to answer a prompt with "y".

 You'd probably think of `yes` command line utility designed for this particular task.
 However it will not work. `yes` outputs "y" to stdout too often with no options to put delays in between.
 Android SDK update tool expects not just "y", but a "y" followed by return key, in other words, it expects "y\n" string as a whole.
 I don't know the exact mechanics of `yes` command, but if you try something like this
 {% highlight bash %}